View Jonathan Suttle's Obituary on americanpress.com and share memories

 |

-Jonathan (Jon) Edward Suttle of Moss Bluff left his earthly home March 6th Togo to his forever Home in Heaven.
+Jonathan (Jon) Edward Suttle of Moss Bluff left his earthly home March 6 to go to his forever Home in Heaven.
 He looked forward to being with his heavenly family and friends.

-Jon is preceded in death by his parents John Oshal and Maxine (Wittmer).
-His sister Susan Kay Suttle White and her husband Jim Wallace White.
-And his brother George Whitfield Rawls.
+Jon is preceded in death by his parents, John Oshal and Maxine (Wittmer); his sister, Susan Kay Suttle White and her husband Jim Wallace White; father-in-law Daniel Jackson Monk; brother-in-law, Thomas (Chip) Jackson Monk; and his brother, George Whitfield Rawls.

-He is survived by his wife of 51 years Rebecca Christine Monk Suttle of Moss Bluff.
-And his three sons John Daniel Suttle of Sulphur, William Lee Suttle and his wife Rayna Wentling of Sulphur, and Scott Edward Suttle of Moss Bluff.
-And a special daughter Bonnie Leigh Sayaphoumy Top and her husband Leon Top of Atlanta, Georgia.
-Her mother Bounlieng Sayaphoumy and her husband Liap Bouaphasavanh of Atlanta, Georgia.
-And his brother William Grey Rawls of North Carolina.
-And his sister-in-law Bettyann Rawls of North Carolina.
-Five grand children Shelby Ann Suttle, Jonathan Taylor Suttle, Lauren Elizabeth Suttle, Brennen Cade Suttle, Isabella Christine Suttle, Kyra Top and Riley Top.
-His mother-in-law Evelyn Christine Sheffield Monk.
-His sister-in-law Patricia Ann Monk Roberts and her husband James Roberts.
-Numerous aunts, uncles, nieces, nephews, cousins.
-Jon was not a rich man but he considered himself a wealthy man with his love for his family.
+He is survived by his wife of 51 years, Rebecca Christine Monk Suttle of Moss Bluff; his three sons, John Daniel Suttle of Sulphur, William Lee Suttle and his wife Rayna Wentling of Sulphur, and Scott Edward Suttle of Moss Bluff; a special daughter, Bonnie Leigh Sayaphoumy Top and her husband Leon Top of Atlanta, Ga.; her mother, Bounlieng Sayaphoumy and her husband Liap Bouaphasavanh of Atlanta, Ga.; his brother, William Grey Rawls of North Carolina; his sister-in-law, Bettyann Rawls of North Carolina; five grandchildren.
+Shelby Ann Suttle, Jonathan Taylor Suttle, Lauren Elizabeth Suttle, Brennen Cade Suttle, Isabella Christine Suttle, Kyra Top and Riley Top; his mother-in-law, Evelyn Christine Sheffield Monk; his brother-in-law, Richard (Winder) Kenneth Monk of Milton, Fla.; his sister-in-law, Patricia Ann Monk Roberts and her husband James Roberts, sister-in-law Cynthia Monk of Klamath Falls, Ore.; and numerous aunts, uncles, nieces, nephews, cousins.
+Jon was not a rich man, but he considered himself a wealthy man with his love for his family.

 Jon held many positions in his lifetime.
 From hod carrier to instrument fitter.
 He spent many years in the Gulf of Mexico and other production sites as a production operator with CONOCO.
 Before retiring he held many different positions at different plants in the Calcasieu Parish area and in Texas.